psychemedia/pentrich-uprising/protest-tales/initial-notes.md

 Tales

-??start w  Spa Fields, the setting of reform; the blanketers; th date of spa fields trial..
+??start w  Spa Fields, the setting of reform; the blanketers; the date of spa fields trial..
 Pentridge revolution for that date; but also the Ludite trial.
 For  over the previous 5 years, we can see there is another sort of revolt happening - the Luddite revolution.

 - original outbreaks in Nottinghamshire/Derbyshire
 - Huddersfield Luddites 1812, hanging 1813